PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 #### `strategy`

-This prop select the hydration strategy for the island :
+This prop selects the hydration strategy for the island :

-- `"load"` will hydrate the island on page load (default behaviour)
+- `"load"` will hydrate the island on page load (default behavior)
 - `"idle"` will defer hydration until the browser is idle (via `requestIdleCallback` or `setTimeout` for browsers not supporting it)
-- `"visible"` will defer hydration until the island enter the viewport (via `InsersectionObserver`)
+- `"visible"` will defer hydration until the island enters the viewport (via `InsersectionObserver`)
 - `"media-query"` will hydrate the island if the viewport matches a given media query on load
-- `"never"` will disable hydration for this island
+- `"never"` will turn off hydration for this island

 #### `clientOnly`

 This prop will disable SSR for the _island_.
-No markup will be generated in the HTML, and the component will only render client-side (for browser able to process the javascript)
+No markup will be generated in the HTML, and the component will only render client-side (for browsers able to process the javascript)

 #### `query`